codeforsg/codeforsg.github.io/01-gov_startups.md

 ### Product Design & Development ###

 PDD is larger (estimated at 60-80 people) and designs government digital services from the ground up.
-This has been achieved in the form of web portal redesigns and the release of mobile apps (e.g. [myResponder](https://www.ida.gov.sg/~/media/Files/About%20Us/Newsroom/Media%20Releases/2015/1029_Hive/MyResponder%20Factsheet.pdf), OneService).
+This has been achieved in the form of web portal redesigns and the release of mobile apps (e.g. [myResponder](https://www.ida.gov.sg/~/media/Files/About%20Us/Newsroom/Media%20Releases/2015/1029_Hive/MyResponder%20Factsheet.pdf), [OneService](http://www.gov.sg/~/sgpcmedia/media_releases/MND/press_release/P-20150125-1/attachment/MND%20Press%20release%20(3).pdf)).

 PDD also has UX designers and a dedicated design experience lab.